saxenasachin/Github-Closed-Pull-Requests/README.md

 - [Picasso](https://github.com/square/picasso) - image loading framework for Android
 - [Gson](https://github.com/google/gson) - used to convert Java Objects into their JSON representation and vice versa.

-### What is clean architecture?
-Architecture means the overall design of the project.
-It's the organization of the code into classes or files or components or modules.
-And it's how all these groups of code relate to each other.
-The architecture defines where the application performs its core functionality and how that functionality interacts with things like the database and the user interface.

 ## - Current App's Architecture
 This app uses [***MVVM (Model View View-Model)***](https://developer.android.com/jetpack/docs/guide#recommended-app-arch) architecture.